godotengine/godot-docs/getting_started/step_by_step/exporting.rst

 and install "Android SDK Platform Tools".
 This installs the `adb` command-line tool that Godot uses to communicate with your device.

-Next, create a debug keystore with by running the following command on your system's command line:
+Next, create a debug keystore by running the following command on your system's command line:

 ::